lvl1/courses/droplet-config-digitalocean-api-part1.md

 After finishing, log out of the droplet by holding down CTRL followed by D.

 Now we need to link the SSH keys to the droplet.
-The command ‘ssh-copy-id’ will run a script on our droplet that will accomplish this.
+The command `ssh-copy-id` will run a script on our droplet that will accomplish this.

 In a terminal session on the local machine: